duchungluu/epam-azure-function/README.md

-# epam-azure-function

-DevOps task for Azure:
+# DevOps task for Azure:

-Create a Pipeline to get a code (e.g. any example of Azure function) from Repos (git) Deploy #1 as a Function
+1. Create a Pipeline to get a code (e.g. any example of Azure function) from Repos (git)
+2. Deploy #1 as a Function
-Run load test (generate multiple requests) calling #2 Send email with the result of #3
+3. Run load test (generate multiple requests) calling #2
+4. Send email with the result of #3